Adult Programs

 Third Tuesday | Community Room | 12:00 PM - 1:00 PM

 Midday Connections Book Club meets every third Tuesday of the month at 12 PM.
 This book club selects well-reviewed books of all genres including fiction and nonfiction.
 Participants are welcome to bring their lunch.
-In January, we will be selecting titles for the second half of the year.

 one-on-one with a financial advisor program image